peachykeen5/chattyapp/README.md

 * Install all dependencies (using the npm install command).
 * Run the development web server using the `npm start` command in the react-simple-boilerplate folder.
 * Run the web socket server using `npm start` command in the chatty_server folder.
+* Go to http://localhost:3000/ in your web browser